SobczakMateusz05/euroTypeApp/README.md

-#Ready App to typing EURO2024
+# Ready App to typing EURO2024

+# Documentation in Polish is in file Dokumentacja.docx